 Published: July 2021 | ISBN: 9781860728280

-Please note, this is the study text for the November 2021 exam session.
+Please note, this is the study text for the November 2021 and June 2022 exam sessions.

 Designed for those on the journey to becoming a Chartered Governance Professional, our Interpreting Financial and Accounting Information study text provides you with knowledge required to interpret financial information in order to advise boards and decision-making bodies.